eugenia1984/typescript/ts_developing_web_apps/README.md

 | To be accessed outside of the namespace, it must export functions and classes. | A module's exports are all accessible from outside the module. |
 | Dependencies can't declared in namespaces.  | Declaring dependencies is possible for modules. |
 | Module loaders are not required.
 Use the `<script>` element in the HTML page to include a namespace's js file | Include the module loader API that was chosen at compilation time, such as CommonJS, require.js, etc. |

+---
+---

+## JSX

+- TS is JS for application-scale development, according to its definition.

+- The embeddable JSX syntax resembles XML.

+- It's intended to be converted into legitimate JS, albeit the semantic of that conversion vary depending on the implementation.

+- With the React, JSX gained prominence, however, it has subsequently been used in other context as well.

+### Overview

+- Formatting of JSX: give the files `tsx` extension, activate the JSX setting

+- Three JSX options are included with TS: Preserve, React, React-native

+---

+## Practice of 6-1: Setting up JSX Components

+### Overview

+Setting up JSX with typescript in react

+### Tasks:

+The famous frameworks and libraries, like React, AngularJS 1, Backbone, jQuery, etc. are not written in TypeScript so we don’t gain any benefits like auto-completion and type-checking when using them.

+On top of this React has this weird extension of JavaScript called JSX, which allows us to embed markup inside our JavaScript…

+Steps to Install and run JSX in Typescript react

+1. The Solution:

+a.
+Open Visual Studio Code workspace.

+b.
+Create a new folder or you can open a new folder from the vs code file menu and then run the below codes in the terminal.

+c.
+Provide the code given below to Install Typescript and react via npm as shown in the screenshot (TYPESCRIPT JSX is the folder name here).

+`npm install typescript react`

+d.
+Once you execute the above command, all the necessary packages will be created as shown in the screenshot.

+e.
+If you want have the TypeScript’s compiler as global executable (tsc) use: `npm install -g typescript`

+## 2. Steps for Developing a Component structure in the TSX file

+a.
+After entering into the app directory, type the below code to create the react structure, where all the components are created that can be used to build a project.

+`npx create-react-app my-app --template typescript`

+b.
+This is it this how the folder structure should be created once you execute the above command.